-The otter in question caught my eye when on holiday in Hay-on-Wye last year and proved to be the inspiration for a poem I entered into the Learner’s Eisteddfod held at Theatr Twm o’r Nant in Denbigh just before lockdown.
-That otter is the subject of Jackie Morris’ evocative ‘The Names of the Otter’’, it’s spirit enchanted from the water by a magical incantation of river-names: as a student of the language, I was especially intrigued by its Welsh name, dwrgi or water dog.
+It was an otter that led me to the banks of the River Dee in north Wales, to explore the magic and history of the celebrated ‘wizard stream’ of Milton and ‘silver clere’ waters of Spenser.
+The otter in question caught my eye whilst on holiday in Hay-on-Wye, the famous book town of Wales, the subject of Jackie Morris’ evocative ‘The Names of the Otter’’, it’s spirit enchanted from the water by a magical incantation of river-names: as a student of the language, I was especially intrigued by its Welsh name, dwrgi or water dog.

 This river has been special to me since I first attended Golftyn Infants School in Connah’s Quay, an old Victorian building standing on its banks, sadly no longer there, where every spring we would gather in the playground to watch house martins making their nests of river mud in the eaves.